Partners

 Network for Oregon Affordable Housing is a nonprofit consortium of Oregon banks created to facilitate the development and preservation of affordable housing statewide.
 NOAH provides financing expertise and resources to the development community.

 Under the leadership of the Oregon Bankers Association, NOAH was formed in 1990 to share the risk perceived to be unique to funding affordable housing at the time.
 NOAH finances a wide range of housing developments, including new construction and renovated properties.
-NOAH is the administrator for the Oregon Housing Acquisition Project.
+NOAH is the administrator for the Oregon Housing Preservation Project.
 It houses their staff; manages the grants; and underwrites all loans funded by the Project.

 Visit: www.noah-housing.org